Blog

 ISO Stage 2 Cert Stage 2 audit preparation for ISO 13485 certification Part 2

-If you aren’t sure what is ISO 13485? please visit our 2-part training webinars.
+If you aren’t sure what ISO 13485 is, please visit our two-part training webinar series.
 During your Stage 1 ISO 13485 Certification audit, the auditor verifies that your company has all 28 procedures required in ISO 13485:2016.
 During the Stage 2 audit preparation, however, the auditor will be reviewing training records for each employee.
 A training matrix is one of the best tools for verifying that your training records are completed.
 First, you create a table of all 28 required procedures in Excel (this is your far left column).
 Across the top of the table, you need to list each of the employees in your organization.
 This would be difficult for a large organization, but most companies seeking initial ISO 13485 certification have less than 20 employees.
 In your training matrix, you need to identify which procedures each employee must be trained on.
 This is one of the most common ways to identify training requirements, and color-coding the matrix works is helpful.

 Once you have defined your training requirements, review and approve this document as a controlled document that you will maintain as the company grows.
 However, as the company grows, you may convert specific names to job functions.
 Once the training requirements matrix is reviewed and approved, you should enter the date that training was completed for each employee.
 This is a more effective check than the “checkbox” approach, and it enables you to verify that everyone was trained since the last revision of any procedure.
 Now, you have a summary document to prove that 100% of your employees have current training on each of the 28 required procedures.